logo for the-organic-gardener.com

 RICHER COMPOST

 As soft green matter decomposes faster in compost tumblers it leaves behind an increasing amount of decay resistant fibres from garden waste.
-More greens can then be added, while taking care it doesn’t become soggy.
+More greens can then be added, while taking care it doesn’to become soggy.
 The compost will be richer.

 KEEP IN BALANCE